ivy-llc/ivy/docs/partial_source/design/building_blocks.rst

 There were no changes required for this function except a minor axis check for JAX.

 For more complicated functions, we need to do more than simply wrap and maybe change the name.
 For functions with differing behavior then we must modify the function to fit the unified in-out behavior of Ivy’s API.
-For example, the APIs of JAX, PyTorch, MXNet and NumPy all have a :code:`logspace` method, but TensorFlow does not at the time of writing.
+For example, the APIs of JAX, PyTorch and NumPy all have a :code:`logspace` method, but TensorFlow does not at the time of writing.
 Therefore, we need to construct it using a composition of existing TensorFlow ops like so:

 .. code-block:: python